vickneee/web-development-studies/studies/09.1 CarsDB in Node.js project using MongoDB and Mongoose./worksheet.md

 **project-root/:** You can name the project directory anything you like.

-**index.js:** This is your main application file where you initialize and configure your Express app, set up routes, and start the server.

-**package.json:** This file holds metadata relevant to the project and manages project dependencies.
-You can create it by running npm init in your project directory.

-**.env:** This file holds environment variables that your application needs.
-It should include sensitive information like database connection strings or API keys.

 **controllers/:** This directory contains controller files responsible for handling the business logic of your application.
 Controllers interact with models to perform CRUD operations and handle requests and responses.

 **models/:** This directory contains Mongoose models that define the structure of your MongoDB documents.
 Each model file corresponds to a collection in your MongoDB database.

 **routes/:** This directory contains route handlers for different parts of your API.
 Each route handler file will handle specific API routes and their corresponding logic.

-By including controllers in your project structure, you can separate concerns and keep your codebase organized and maintainable.
+**.env:** This file holds environment variables that your application needs.
+It should include sensitive information like database connection strings or API keys.

+**index.js:** This is your main application file where you initialize and configure your Express app, set up routes, and start the server.

+**package.json:** This file holds metadata relevant to the project and manages project dependencies.
+You can create it by running npm init in your project directory.

 ## Here's a basic structure for your project: